VoIP Phones and Call Quality Problems

 If we were talking about the pony express right now, then the signaling would be the addresses on the envelope and the riders who take the messages from one place to another.
 The contents of the letters in this pony express example would be the media.

-Most of the time when you experience problems on voip calls, it would be related to some sort of a problem with either the signaling, media, or both not being able to reach its destination, or if the “packets” do reach the destination they took too long or arrived in the wrong order.
+Most of the time when you experience problems on your VoIP phone service, it would be related to some sort of a problem with either the signaling, media, or both not being able to reach its destination, or if the “packets” do reach the destination they took too long or arrived in the wrong order.

-The point is, at some point, because I’m just throwing the balls at you randomly in no particular order, or with any regard to how fast you can catch them, you start dropping them and that will cause loss of sound or worse, if signalling gets dropped could make the entire call malfunction and drop completely.
+The point is, at some point, because I’m just throwing the balls at you randomly in no particular order, or with any regard to how fast you can catch them, you start dropping them and that will cause loss of sound, or worse, if signaling gets dropped, could make the entire call malfunction and drop completely.

-Finally, after I have made sure all the signals and all the media has been passed your way, only then do I start working on transmitting the GREEN packets which represent all the lower priority email, and web traffic.
+Finally, after I have made sure all the signals and all the media have been passed your way, only then do I start working on transmitting the GREEN packets which represent all the lower-priority email, and web traffic.

 What I have just described is “QOS” otherwise known as Quality of Service.

-There is a second place that can cause issues with voice calls…
+There is a second place that can cause issues with VoIP phone calls…

 Your INTERNAL NETWORK.

 In closing, how do you stop call quality problems?
-Get a voice carrier who understands wide area networks and delivering high quality bandwidth with QOS.
-Also, make sure your internal network is optimized with a correct design, proper config and not secretly causing you issues.
+Get a voice carrier who understands wide area networks and delivers high-quality bandwidth with QOS.
+Also, make sure your internal network is optimized with a correct design, and proper config not secretly causing you issues.